Numbericons/JS_Heads_Up_HoldEm/ReadMe.md

 MVP

 Heads Up No Limit Hold'em against the computer!
-Play 1v1 hands against the computer until one player has all the monies!
+Play 1v1 against the computer with equal starting chip stacks until one player has all the monies!
+You can't IMAGINE the winning message!

 Standard Deck of 52 Cards
 Board with community cards